rladies/meetup_presentations_gaborone/R Packages for Data Cleaning/README.md

-R-Ladies Brisbane hosts an event for R-Ladies Gaborone on the introduction to R packages for data cleaning, such as Naniar, Janitor and more with Simisani Ndaba as speaker .
+R-Ladies Brisbane https://github.com/rladies/meetup-presentations_brisbane hosts an event for R-Ladies Gaborone on the introduction to R packages for data cleaning, such as Naniar, Janitor and more with Simisani Ndaba as speaker .

+All welcome.

+Useful URLs Shared during the presentation
+CODATA webinar, importance of data cleaning

+Janitor at CRAN: Simple Tools for Examining and Cleaning Dirty Data

+Naniar at CRAN: Data Structures, Summaries, and Visualisations for Missing Data

+Amelia at CRAN: A Program for Missing Data

+DataWizard at CRAN: package to easily manipulate, clean, transform, and prepare your data for analysis.

+data.table at CRAN: provides a high-performance version of base R’s data.frame with syntax and feature enhancements for ease of use, convenience and programming speed.

 Simisani Ndaba has a history of working in the higher education industry having been working at the Department of Computer Science at the
 University of Botswana as a Teaching Assistant since 2016.
 She graduated with her Masters of Science in Computer Information Systems